TharunKumarReddyPolu/Graduate-Market-Place/README.md

     + FullyQualifiedErrorId : CommandNotFoundE
    xception
 ```
 Then change `python` to `python3` and re-run the command.
-This should solve the issue for you.<br>
+This should solve the issue for you.😁<br>

 If the latest version of the packages is not working on your machine, then you can downgrade the version using the below commands
 ```bash
    $ pip uninstall package_name
    $ pip install package_name==specific version
 ```
-For instance, If `Pillow` package latest version isn't working in your local machine, then do
+For instance, If `Pillow` package latest version isn't working on your local machine, then do
 ```bash
    $ pip uninstall Pillow
    $ pip install Pillow==9.3.0
 ```
 where `Pillow` refers to `package_name` and `9.3.0` refers to `previous version`/`specific version`

-Hurray! you have the website up and running on your localhost and ready for your development.
+Hurray!🤩 you have the website up and running on your local host and ready for your development.

-To deactivate the virtual environment before you logoff from development, run below command
+To deactivate the virtual environment before you logoff from development, run the below command
 ```bash
   $ deactivate
 ```